DuncanBrewster/react-to-do-list/README.md

 # [react-to-do-list](https://duncan-to-do-list.netlify.app/)

 A To Do List app with dynamic features and local storage.
+This project is currently hosted on [Netlify](https://duncan-to-do-list.netlify.app).
 ## Features
 * Enter tasks to add to your To Do List
 * Check off completed tasks or remove them from your list